WPCom100/WPCraft/README.md

 # WPCraft
-Source code for the plugin created for a community run vanilla MC server, called WPCraft.
+Source code for the plugin created for a community run vanilla MC server, WPCraft.